WELCOME TO THE SHORES OF SOUTH DEVON WEBSITE

 c) links to other interest groups, professional and scientific bodies

-Talks are held at Teign Corinthian Yacht Club Eastcliff clubhouse at the northern end of the promenade in Teignmouth.
+Before the Covid crisis talks were held at Teign Corinthian Yacht Club Eastcliff clubhouse at the northern end of the promenade in Teignmouth.
 Postcode TQ14 8SH.
 Find out more about the club here.